hakaishi/tramet/README.md

 2. Implementation of MSLD (FTP) is too diverse and thus unusable
 3. Display of user- and group names when using FTP depends on the FTP server and its settings.
 4. Some FTP servers don't have a way to set the access/modification date of files after upload
-5. Symbolic links are not supported.
+5. Symbolic links are not supported. (up- and download)
 6. There is some trouble with ssh file uploads.
 Timestamps are not preserved yet.
-The issue is currently under research
+The issue is currently under investigation